Flicks

 Gaze into the abyss long enough and it gazes back — harder.

-Behold: consciousness disgorges from a black hole, and thoughts that survived the red tooth and claw of natural selection are born of mind feasting on body.
-Even the starfish dreams of prying open oysters; even the Big Bang thrills at its cataclysm.
+Even the starfish dreams of prying open oysters.
 Level up or rot — stasis is death.
 Strife propels, being anchors; their polarity is the only rope over the abyss.
 Grip too tight and solidity throttles you; let go and chaos swallows you whole.
 Nature wills ash from fire, void from structure, everything forged for war in the shape of a double helix — strength screwing itself ever higher toward the fiery ether while the ladder remains rooted in earth.

 Metaphysics of power.